highestop/demo-angular-lib-multi-entries/README.md

 ```

 ![](public/images/2021-08-15_09-53-55.png)

-Angular NgPackage will search for sub-packages, which has a secondary entry point (under a secondary level folder accoriding to where the main `package.json` belongs, with a `package.json` by itself and a `ngPackage` config in it).

 Then, create the main `index.ts` and `public-api.ts` aside with the main `package.json`.
 That is called a _SignPost_.
 This name comes from 'Road Sign'.
 A _SignPost_ helps point out where the source is.